dukartbr/terminalTabs/README.md

 ### TODO:

-- Add Measure markers
-- Add measure value to note object
-- Format with note duration considered
+- Improve spacing with consideration for note duration
-- Take into consideration window width